Summit 26 from June 1-4 in San Francisco

 To verify that data has been streamed into Snowflake, execute the following SQL commands.

-Note that, unlike the screen capture above, at this point, you should only see one row in the table, as we have only ingested data once.
+Note that, at this point, you should only see one batch of rows in the table, as we have only ingested data once.
 We will see new rows being added later as we continue to ingest more data.

 Now run the following query on the table.